MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagmessagetoken-canonical-property.md

 api_type:
 - HeaderDef
 ms.assetid: fcb93346-db92-44b5-a447-59fd95f98f45
-description: "Contains an ASN.1 security token for a message."
+description: "Contains an ASN.1 security token for a message.
+This property conveys protected security-related information from its originator to its recipient."
 ---

 # PidTagMessageToken Canonical Property